uwgraphics/lynx/README.md

 <h1> Plans for v0.2.0 Release </h1>

-The following features will be available in our Lynx v0.2.0 release by ~~July 1~~ August 1, 2021:
+The following features will be available in our Lynx v0.2.0 release:

 * The library will feature a built-in graphics engine with physically-based lighting and rendering, making it easy to interface with many robots for planning and motion optimization.
 A preview of this environment can be seen in images/lynx_preview.
 * Many more robotics algorithms will be implemented in the library, including RelaxedIK (published at RSS 2018), CollisionIK (published at ICRA 2021), and Strobe (published at ICRA 2021).